Olufunke Adedoyin: Political career

 Under former President Olusegun Obasanjo's administration, Olufunke was first appointed as a Minister of Youth Development before serving as a Minister of State for Health.
 In March 2015, she contested and won a federal Constituency seat in Kwara State after polling a total of 26,758 votes.

 While in the National Assembly, Olufunke was appointed the deputy chairman, Committee on Army, in addition to being the African Group Regional Representative of the Bureau of Women Parliamentarians in the Inter-Parliamentary Union.

+Death

+Olufunke died on 28 September 2018 at the age of 56 after battling cancer for about two years.